bobzwik/GuideRPiVIO/README_PI_OS.md

 ```

 ### 2.3 - PPPD
-Most likely, the version by default on your Ubuntu 22.04 is version `2.4.9` (you can check with `pppd --version`.
+Most likely, the version by default on Bookworm is version `2.4.9` (you can check with `pppd --version`.
 While you can still use version `2.4.9`, it will not be able to achieve the fastest 12.5M baudrate.
 You will need version `2.5.1`.
 ```
 cd ~
-sudo apt update && sudo apt install build-essential libssl-dev autogen autoconf libtool -y curl -L https://github.com/ppp-project/ppp/archive/refs/tags/ppp-2.5.1.tar.gz | tar -xz cd ~/ppp-ppp-2.5.1 autoreconf -i
+sudo apt update && sudo apt install curl build-essential libssl-dev autogen autoconf libtool -y curl -L https://github.com/ppp-project/ppp/archive/refs/tags/ppp-2.5.1.tar.gz | tar -xz cd ~/ppp-ppp-2.5.1 autoreconf -i